-You can find out more about GFI MAX’s pricing model here – however, we don’t shout about our prices so you can keep your profit margins a secret from your clients.
+You can find out more by asking for a quote here – however, we don’t shout about our prices so you can keep your profit margins a secret from your clients.
 Just grab a free trial and we’ll run you through the no minimum, capped, PAYG pricing!

 While per-user pricing makes more sense to clients, per-device pricing is perhaps more beneficial to the MSP.
 After all, a user with a desktop, laptop, home PC, iPad and smartphone is likely to require far more support than a part time employee with only a desktop PC.